HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 This will create a new folder called `nf-pipeline-regenie` in the current folder containing all the pipeline files.

+You can eventually chose a specific version of the pipeline using the `--branch` option

+`git clone --depth 1 --branch v1.6.1 https://gitlab.fht.org/genome-analysis-unit/nf-pipeline-regenie.git`

-1. Prepare the required genetic data for step 2, usually and [imputed dataset](#full-genotype-data-from-imputation---mandatory), and step 1, usually a [QCed genotyped dataset](#qced-genotyped-snps---mandatory).
+2. Prepare the required genetic data for step 2, usually and [imputed dataset](#full-genotype-data-from-imputation---mandatory), and step 1, usually a [QCed genotyped dataset](#qced-genotyped-snps---mandatory).
 Then see the instruction to prepare config files for [single project run](#run-in-single-project-mode) or [multi models run](#run-in-multi-models-mode).

-2. Prepare the [config files](#prepare-config-files) for your project.
+3. Prepare the [config files](#prepare-config-files) for your project.

-3. Invoke the pipeline
+4. Invoke the pipeline

    Ideally, you should prepare a script to submit the pipeline in your project folder using `sbatch`.
 The following template can be used as example: